craigwongva/gs-kibana/README.md

 Sometimes the S3 bucket isn't created.
 This seems to occur intermittently, and it seems to be related to the security group not successfully opening 443 to 0.0.0.0/0.

-Before re-running the script for a space, do this for the affected space: sudo su - rm -rf /etc/letsencrypt/live/craig-gsn-kibana-stage.piazzageo.io exit
+Before re-running the script for a space, do this (it seems harsh but it's OK): sudo su - rm -rf /etc/letsencrypt exit

 PROGRAM FLOW